-It starts with teaching your children about safe and unsafe touch.
+Protection of your child from sexual abuse starts with teaching them about safe and unsafe touch.
 You can have this discussion with children as young as three.
 Use age-appropriate terminology when you talk to your children.
 Teach them about body parts, private body parts and about not allowing anyone to touch them inappropriately, especially in the private areas.
 There are plenty of books, leaflets, videos, animations and websites dedicated to this topic.
 Refer to them for help.
 It is a good idea to use the terminology of ‘safe’ and ‘unsafe’ touch rather than ‘good’ and ‘bad’ touch, as that can get confusing for the child.
 Sadly, the abusers are often people who are known to the child.
 Hence, an inappropriate touch by someone the child is attached to may not necessarily feel ‘bad’ to the child, yet it is an unsafe touch.
 Also, it is not enough to have this conversation once and then forget about it.
 Recap the same from time to time, say every few months or so.

 2. Listen to the child

-No matter how tight your schedule, make sure you allot some quiet time with the child, where you both can have a conversation.
+If you are serious about protecting your child from sexual abuse, then no matter how tight your schedule, make sure you allot some quiet time with the child, where you both can have a conversation.
 Parents today focus on ‘quality time’ with kids; so they read to them, teach them stuff, buy enriching games for them and take them places.
-While all this is important, it is equally important to create an emotional space where the child simply talks, and you listen.
+While all this is important it is equally important to create an emotional space where the child simply talks, and you listen.
 Make sure you converse and communicate with your child without any agenda.
 It is when the child is totally relaxed, and feels completely comfortable, that the child’s deepest thoughts, fears and worries will come up.

 3. Create your support system